BOCK-AI/BAVT/README.md

     ```

     *FOR LINUX:*
-    Clone the `3-D-LIDAR` branch of this repository and navigate into the `BAVT` directory.
     Run these commands in your terminal or command prompt:
     ```
     git clone https://github.com/BOCK-AI/BAVT/
     cd BAVT